gpdowney/lightweightLSAT/pages/game/game.md

 1. **ordered** along a number line or
 2. **grouped** together into a few buckets.

-## Drawing The Game
+## Draw The Game

-You first step, in playing any game, is to draw it.
+You first step, in playing any game, is to draw a **board**.

-Depending on the game's type, the buckets or the number line serve as the **board**.
+Depending on the game's type, the buckets or the number line serve as the board.

 ![example of a order game drawing][2]